Livin' la Vida Loca: Commercial performance

 Internationally, "Livin' la Vida Loca" topped the charts in more than 20 countries and is considered to be Martin's biggest hit, and one of the best-selling singles of all time.
 In the United States, the single debuted at number 54 on the Billboard Hot 100 on April 17, 1999, becoming Martin's third entry.
 The following week it climbed to number 32, and in its third week, it became Martin's first top 10 in the country.
 In its fourth week, it reached number one and remained at the top for five consecutive weeks, making Martin the first solo male artist in over a year to capture the top spot and achieve the first number one hit for his label, Columbia.
-"Livin' la Vida Loca" also became the first number-one song made entirely in Pro Tools.
+"Livin' la Vida Loca" became the first number-one song made entirely in Pro Tools.
 It finished 1999 as the year's number ten Billboard Hot 100 song and the decade's 38th top song.
-The song also reached number one on the US Maxi-Singles Sales, Mainstream Top 40, Adult Top 40, Rhythmic Top 40, and Top 40 Tracks charts.
+The song reached number one on the US Maxi-Singles Sales, Mainstream Top 40, Adult Top 40, Rhythmic Top 40, and Top 40 Tracks charts.
 Thus, it became the first song in history to top Billboards Adult Top 40, Mainstream Top 40, and Rhythmic Top 40 charts, holding its record as the only song to do so for 14 years.
 On the US Dance Club Play chart, it peaked at number five, becoming Martin's first top 10.

 The song was certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of over one million copies.
 As of February 2000, the song has sold over 1.2 million physical copies in the United States, according to Nielsen SoundScan, and although it was released years before the digital era, it has sold over 502,000 digital copies in the United States, as of January 2011.
 The Spanish version debuted at number two on Billboards Hot Latin Tracks chart on April 17, 1999, and reached number one the following week, becoming Martin's third number one.
 It remained at the top for nine weeks.
 On May 15, 1999, it became the first single ever to top four different Billboard charts and made Martin the first act to simultaneously scale a pop, Latin, and dance chart.
 Two weeks later, he became the first artist to simultaneously top the Billboard 200, Hot Latin Tracks, Hot Dance Music/Club Play, Hot Dance Music/Maxi-Singles Sales, Top 40 Tracks, and the Billboard Hot 100.